apache/dolphinscheduler-website/docs/en-us/1.3.5/user_doc/kubernetes-deployment.md

 > **Tip**: If a namespace named `test` is used, the option `-n test` needs to be added to the `helm` and `kubectl` command

 These commands deploy DolphinScheduler on the Kubernetes cluster in the default configuration.
-The [configuration](#configuration) section lists the parameters that can be configured during installation.
+The [Configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`